 We have worked in the Occupied Palestinian Territories (OPT) for over 50 years, often with those most impacted by the conflict.
 We've facilitated art therapy with traumatised children, offered skills and employability training to young people, and promoted women in leadership.

 We have also worked closely with universities to increase access to education and work after graduation.
-It is challenging for universities to operate in the West Bank as funding from individuals is necessary for universities to their subsidise students.
 For three years, we worked with Birzeit University to promote people’s right to an education, run English workshops and deliver careers workshops and advice.

 In 2015, we worked with Siraj Al Quds (SAQ) University to tackle the barriers to education that are faced by people with disabilities and people from low socio-economic backgrounds.
 Our volunteers worked with SAQ staff to seek out and apply for funding, as well as developing the university’s online presence in order to raise international interest in the issues faced by young people with visual impairments and additional support needs in OPT.

 From 2016 to 2018, we focused on enabling organisations to develop and become stronger and more impactful through our Organisational Self-Assessment Tool (OSAT).
 The OSAT enables organisations to identify and address their own needs and priorities, become more efficient and improve their ability to deliver change effectively.